mpadge/hackmd-stat-software/standards/unsupervised.md

     associated functions.*
--   **UL6.1** *Where the default `plot` method is **NOT** a generic `plot` method dispatched on the class of return objects (that is, through a `plot.<myclass>` function), that method dispatch should nevertheless exist in order to explicitly direct users to the appropriate function.*
+-   **UL6.1** *Where the default `plot` method is **NOT** a generic `plot` method dispatched on the class of return objects (that is, through an S3-type `plot.<myclass>` function or equivalent), that method dispatch (or equivalent) should nevertheless exist in order to explicitly direct users to the appropriate function.*
 -   **UL6.2** *Where default plot methods include labelling components of return objects (such as cluster labels), routines should ensure that labels are automatically placed to ensure readability, and/or